 There is an exception to this rule when the family or a member of the family is or has been the victim of domestic violence, dating violence, sexual assault, or stalking, and the move is needed to protect the health or safety of the family or family member, or any family member has been the victim of a sexual assault that occurred on the premises during the 90 calendar day period preceding the family’s request to move.

-Murfreesboro Housing AuthorityMurfreesboro Housing Authority
+The Murfreesboro Housing Authority and all PBV property owners will operate the property in a manner to affirmatively further fair housing.
+No admission preference shall intentionally discriminate against any member of a protected class.
+Both the Murfreesboro Housing Authority and all PBV property owners shall operate their properties in compliance with all Federal nondiscrimination requirements.

 rent to owner